One big family

 Lantmännen is an agricultural cooperative founded on the deep knowledge our farmers have aquired over generations.
 We make farming thrive and work together to take responsibility from field to fork.

-There is a big potential to increase production of grain and other crops in Sweden.
+There is big potential to increase production of grain and other crops in Sweden.
 To be successful, cost efficiency is vital throughout the entire production and processing chain, plus a more targeted cultivation oriented to the right quality at the right price.
 Our goal is to be able to increase production without any negative environment impact.
-As such, knowledge of how best to preserve and recreate biodiversity and how to minimise leakage of crop nutrition and crop protection products.
+As such, knowledge of how best to preserve and recreate biodiversity and how to optimise the use of plant nutrition and crop protection products.

 If grain production and further processing is to be profitable, the grain must meet the quality requirements demanded.
 Grain should have the right protein content and protein quality, starch content, falling number, kernel size etc. Added to which, minimising the content of undesired substances such as cadmium and mycotoxins is of the utmost importance and that subsequent processing steps do not generate acrylamide or other toxic substances.
-Satisfying these requirements requires knowledge about the impact of cultivation techniques on grain quality, types with the right qualities plus precise and inexpensive methods that enable different substances in the grain to be measured.
+To meet these requirements, we are prioritising projects within the areas of plant breeding, cultivation techniques and grain handling with the focus on ensuring the best possible quality of grain.
+We also see potential in new, precise and cost-effective analysis methods.

 Our general goal is for Swedish animal products production to be able to grow with profitability.
 Development that leads to increased productivity within all livestock is required for this.
-Necessary productivity increases require effective feed utilisation and development of animal health, not least the sustainability of the breeding mothers.
-Any such productivity increases must not mean a greater negative impact on the surrounding environment.
+Necessary productivity increases require effective feed utilisation and development of animal health, not least the sustainability of breeding mothers.
+Any such productivity increase must not mean a greater negative impact on the surrounding environment.
+One prioritised sustainability challenge is to reduce methane emissions from dairy and meat production.

-Ahead of this year's call for proposals, we are particularly interested in projects that can give increased production and use of domestic feed raw materials, including roughage.
+Ahead of this year's call for proposals, we are particularly interested in financially sustainable process technologies that can facilitate increased production and usage of domestic feedstuffs, including grassland.
 A very urgent issue is to find good methionine sources for organic feed for poultry.
-We also see a clear need to increase knowledge about how grain should be evaluated as feed for different livestock.
+We also see a clear need to increase knowledge about how grain should be evaluated as feed to different livestock.
 In the case of roughage, it is important to increase knowledge about the evaluation of and differences between different roughage in terms of fibre and protein.
-The toxin problematic in feed oats in particular, is another prioritised area.
-Due to the risks of mycotoxins, the use of oats as a feed commodity has sharply reduced in recent years.
-However, as oats have a very good amino acid balance, they have a high feed value.
+Problems with toxins and antinutritional substances in different feedstuffs have high priority.
+This includes, for instance, the potential of new process techniques and more effective additives.

 Agriculture and Machinery